IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/media.md

 Creating a media control can be the way to do that.
 A media control is a visual control for a media-related command.
 They appear in the following locations:
 - The playback controls.
 This is the bottom bar in the stock media frontend.
 - The mini player.
-This is the process bar from the stock media frontend that appears when the frontend is closed.
+This is the process panel from the stock media frontend that appears when the frontend is closed.

 Further information is available in the [`appsuite_media_api_common_frontend`](TTIVI_INDIGO_API)